Books Set in Arkansas, Louisiana, Mississippi, Oklahoma, and Texas

 After spending years dealing with the aftermath, Chloe has finally pieced together a happy life for herself in Baton Rouge.
 She’s preparing for her wedding and has a fulfilling career as a psychologist.

 In her psychology practice, she works with troubled teens.
-When first one local teen girl and then another goes missing, the memories from that terrifying summer in her childhood come crashing back.
-She sees parallels - but are they really there, or is she just being paranoid?
+When first one local teen girl and then another goes missing, the memories from that terrifying summer in her childhood comes crashing back.
+She sees parallels – but are they really there, or is she just being paranoid?
 Is she about to unmask a killer for the second time in her life?

-The Hate U Give
+Hate U Give book cover

-While 16 year old Starr attends a fancy suburban prep school, it’s a far cry from the poor neighborhood where she lives.
+While 16-year-old Starr attends a fancy suburban prep school, it’s a far cry from the poor neighborhood where she lives.
 When a police officer shoots her childhood best friend from the neighborhood, Khalil, her two worlds collide and are turned upside down.

 Khalil’s death becomes national news, with everyone making assumptions about what really happened.
 Khalil was unarmed, but sides are drawn, with some calling him a thug and others protesting in his name.
 Starr is the only one who knows what happened that night, but what she says could endanger her life.

-The Book Girls Say… This hit YA novel was the 2017 Goodreads winner for Best Debut Author and Best YA Fiction.
+This hit YA novel was the 2017 Goodreads winner for Best Debut Author and Best YA Fiction.
 Author Angie Thomas was born and raised in Mississippi.
 If you’ve already read The Hate You Give, try the prequel, Concrete Rose, which is also set in Mississippi.

-The Girls in the Stilt House
+Girls in the Stilt House book cover

 Ada comes from a hard life on the swamp, and Matilda is a sharecropper's daughter.
 So it wasn't likely for these teenage girls to end up connected through a murder.

-Set in the 1920s Mississippi Bayou, you'll follow the teens deep into the world of bootleggers and corruption as they try to stay safe and come to terms with their complex past.
+Set in the 1920s Mississippi bayou, you’ll follow the teens deep into the world of bootleggers and corruption as they try to stay safe and come to terms with their complex past.

-The Book Girls Say...
-Another historical fiction option set in Mississippi - this time during the Great Depression - is Promise by Minrose Gwin.
+Another historical fiction option set in Mississippi – this time during the Great Depression – is Promise by Minrose Gwin.

-The Boys from Biloxi
+Boys from Biloxi book cover

 While many associate Biloxi with beach resorts and seafood, it has a darker past of mobsters running prostitution, illegal gambling, and bootleg alcohol.
 In this legal thriller, childhood friends Keith and Hugh grew up in Biloxi in the 1960s.
 The former Little League stars then drifted apart as teenagers.